-Research: Tattoos Have This Distinct Effect on Your Ability to Sweat
+Research: Tattoos Effect Your Ability to Sweat and It’s Composition

 Tattoos and body art are now big business.
 The tattoo industry alone is pushing $2 billion in yearly income, which has almost doubled over the last 10 years.
 Interestingly, tattoo removal makes up one-third of that figure – and steadily increasing each year.